How to find your illustration style

 Be aware of the trends and, if you feel like it, incorporate some elements into your own style but stay true to yourself and trust the fact that if you consistently produce good work, it will eventually pay off!

-In conclusion, if you are wondering how to find your unique and recognisable illustration style, the answer is that it takes a lot of practice, patience and trust in yourself.
-It’s a journey that is different for every artist and it’s a never ending work-in-progress exercise, so don’t get discouraged.
+If you are wondering how to find your unique and recognisable illustration style, the answer is that it takes a lot of practice, patience and trust in yourself.
+It’s a journey that is different for every artist and it’s a never-ending work-in-progress exercise, so don’t get discouraged.
 Grab that pencil and draw your heart out!

 That’s all for now, until next time!